Hlengani Mathebula - Chairperson

 Mr Mathebula holds a Master of Management from the University of the Witwatersrand and Bachelor of Arts (B.A.), BTH (Hons) from the University of the North and has, amongst others, completed the Senior Executive Programme at Harvard Business School.

 is a dedicated and experienced media practitioner and is currently Managing Director of Bush Radio, South Africa’s oldest community radio station.
 Committed to using media as a tool for social change, she is a founder and member of the Mitchell’s Plain Memory Project, which records stories of people’s experiences of the South African struggle for democracy.

 Ms Leonard has been deeply involved in the National Community Radio Forum, currently holding the position of Secretary for the Western Cape branch.
 She holds a BA Communication Science from UNISA.

 Martina Della Togna

-is currently National Director for Epilepsy South Africa, having previously worked for the South African National Council for the Blind as Head of Entrepreneurial Development.
-Amongst her many professional appointments to advance the rights of people living with a disability, she is currently Chairperson of the South African Disability Alliance (SADA).
-Having previously served as Vice-Chairperson, African Chapter of the International Bureau on Epilepsy, she still serves as a member of the Executive Committee and the International Education Commission.
-She holds a BA (Drama) from the University of Pretoria.
+retired as a National Director for Epilepsy South Africa in April 2021, having previously worked for the South African National Council for the Blind as Head of Entrepreneurial Development.
+For more than three decades she worked to advance the rights of persons with disabilities, including serving as Chairperson of the South African Disability Alliance (SADA) and Vice-Chairperson of the African Chapter of the International Bureau on Epilepsy.